 Lastly, provide on-going training for your employees.
 Provide them with new skills in areas such as food prep, customer service, and marketing.
 Such tactics help a lot in reducing the employee turnover rate of restaurants.

 One of the top five reasons employees leave their job is for a better paying position somewhere else.
 Stay competitive and keep the best talent by offering competitive wages to retain your employees.
 Even more, reward your excellent employees with a raise or with an award.
 Conduct regular performance reviews and offer raises at this time.
 Even small amounts can reduce the employee turnover rate of restaurants.
 Paying your staff well helps in reducing employee turnover in restaurants.

 In the free marketplace, cash is king.
 An added benefit of increasing your employees’ pay is that it allows you to ask more of them — well-paid employees have an incentive to work harder and commit themselves to their job, while employees who are making relatively little won’t usually have the same level of dedication or loyalty. -Tushar Malkani, Executive chef and hospitality manager at Khar Gymkhana

 4. Treat Your Employees Well

-Treat workers with respect, even if they perform lower level jobs such as washing dishes.
-No matter how much you pay, if you do not treat your employees in a proper and respectable manner you increase the chances of increasing the employee turnover rate for your restaurant.
+Treat workers with respect, even if they perform lower-level jobs such as washing dishes.
+No matter how much you pay, if you do not treat your employees properly and respectably, you increase the chances of increasing the employee turnover rate for your restaurant.
 Provide good working conditions such as a well-ventilated kitchen and a proper area to relax between shifts and during breaks.
 Also, provide good quality food to your staff.

-Your employees’ knowledge, skills, and behaviors are the reasons customers’ return, so treat them with the highest regard to reduce the attrition in your restaurant.
+Your employees’ knowledge, skills, and behaviors are the reasons customers’ return, so treat them with the highest regard to reducing the attrition in your restaurant.

 5. Give Incentives and Rewards